juanjonol/Unlock-Redux/README.md

 ## Differences with Unlock

 - Unlock is a Objective-C project.
 I think this is better suited as a Python script.
-- Unlock installation consists of downloading binaries from Internet using curl, [something that I don’t particularly enjoy.][1]
+- Unlock standard installation consists of downloading binaries from Internet using curl, [something that I don’t recommend.][1]
-- Unlock requires Internet access to be installed.
+- Unlock requires Internet access for its standard installation.
-- Unlock doesn’t have a prompt-free mode, for sysadmins.
+- Unlock doesn’t have a non-interactive mode, useful for automation.

 ## Support